Arterial resistivity index: Description

 The RI is altered not by vascular resistance alone but by the combination of vascular resistance and vascular compliance.

 Normal mean renal artery RI for an adult is 0.6 with 0.7 the upper limit of normal.
 In children, RI commonly exceeds 0.7 through 12 months of age and can remain above 0.7 through 4 years of age.

-Uses

-Medical ultrasonography
+Medical uses

 It is used in ultrasound testing of umbilical artery for placental insufficiency.
 RI should not exceed 0.60 at 30 weeks of gestation.

-RI is also commonly used to monitor kidney status, especially following kidney transplant.
+It is also used to assess the kidneys for medical renal disease, as can occur with diabetes or kidney transplants damaged by rejection.
 Following kidney transplantation, patients with an RI > 0.8 have an increased mortality.

-Medical laser Doppler imaging

 Mapping of the local arterial resistivity index from laser Doppler imaging enables unambiguous identification of retinal arteries and veins on the basis of their systole-diastole variations, and reveal ocular hemodynamics in human eyes.